eyeonicon/go-icon-sdk/README.md

 ## Usage

+In /src you can find an example file that shows how to use the SDK.

 ### Client
-In src/main.go in the main function:

 1. Set the node you want to connect to globally.
 You can add networks in the networks/networks.go file.
 ```go